 Bruce C. Cozadd.
-Biographical information regarding Mr. Cozadd is set forth above under "-Our Board of Directors."
+Biographical information regarding Mr. Cozadd is set forth above under "Proposal 1-Election of Directors-Class III Directors Continuing in Office Until the 2014 Annual General Meeting."

 Russell J. Cox was appointed our Executive Vice President and Chief Commercial Officer as of March 2012 and served as our Senior Vice President, Sales and Marketing from the Azur Merger until March 2012.
 Prior to the Azur Merger, he served in a variety of senior management roles since joining Jazz Pharmaceuticals, Inc. in 2010.
 From January 2009 to January 2010, he was Senior Vice President and Chief Commercial Officer of Ipsen Group, and from 2007 until December 2008, he was Vice President of Marketing at Tercica, Inc. (acquired by Ipsen Group), a biotechnology company.
 From 2003 to 2007, he was with Scios Inc. (acquired by Johnson and Johnson later in 2003), where he also held the role of Vice President, Marketing.
 Prior to 2003, Mr. Cox was with Genentech, Inc. for 12 years, where he was a Product Team Leader (PTL) responsible for the Growth Hormone franchise and led numerous product launches as a Group Product Manager.
 Mr. Cox received a B.S. in Biomedical Science from Texas A&M University.